Temporis Capital Limited Pillar 3 Disclosure

 Pillar 1 – minimum capital requirements

-- the funds under management requirement (the sum of the Firm’s base own funds requirements of €125k plus 0.02% of the amount by which the Firm’s funds under management (related to the Funds) exceed €250m); and
+- the funds under management requirement (the sum of the Firm’s base own funds requirements of €125k plus 0.02% of the amount by which the Firm’s funds under management (related to the Funds) exceed €250m); or

 - the professional negligence capital requirement (“additional own funds requirement”); or